 Tibial Nerve Trapping

 The tibial nerve rarely undergoes an entrapment to the popliteal cavity, while it more frequently has an entrapment to the tarsal tunnel, as previously mentioned.
-At this level there are different causes such as a tumor, a previous intervention and trauma, or systemic diseases such as diabetes or neurological diseases, and deformity of the same foot.
-It is possible to carry out a stress test with the Tinel test to evoke the painful symptom or paresthesia symptoms.
+At this level, there are different causes such as a tumor, a previous intervention, trauma, systemic diseases such as diabetes or neurological diseases, and deformity of the same foot.
+It is possible to carry out a stress test with the Tinel test to evoke the painful or paresthesia symptoms.